 Custodial Accounts with Vanguard

-If you're looking to set aside money for a minor's expenses, whether for education or other needs, Vanguard offers a suitable account option.
+If you want to save money for a minor’s expenses, whether for education or other needs, Vanguard offers an account option for you.

 Opening a Vanguard Custodial Account

-To start, visit Vanguard.com and click on the "Open an Account" link at the top.
-This will take you to a page where you can either open a new account or transfer assets from an existing one.
-If you already have a custodial account elsewhere, you can transfer it to Vanguard.
-If not, choose to open a new account.
+To start the application, go to Vanguard.com and click the "Open an Account" link at the top.
+You’ll be asked if you want to open a new account or transfer assets from another one.
+If you already have a custodial account at a different firm, you can move it to Vanguard.
+Otherwise, click to create a new account.

-For a new account, you'll choose how to fund it.
-You can transfer money electronically from a bank, from another Vanguard account, roll over a retirement plan from a past employer, or transfer from another brokerage.
+For new accounts, you’ll need to choose how to fund it.
+Vanguard allows funding by electronic transfer from a bank, from another Vanguard account, through a rollover from an old employer retirement plan, or by transferring from another broker.

 Legal Structure of the UGMA/UTMA Account

-Money put into a UGMA or UTMA account isn't tax-deductible, but it grows taxed at the child's rate, which is typically lower than the parents', or even tax-free under certain conditions.
+Contributions to a UGMA or UTMA account are not tax deductible, but earnings are taxed at the child’s tax rate, which is usually lower than the parents’, or sometimes 0%.

 Custodial Account Fees at Vanguard

-Vanguard charges a $20 annual fee for each UGMA and UTMA account.
-If the account only holds mutual funds, this fee applies to each Vanguard mutual fund in the account.
-You can avoid this fee by choosing to receive account documents electronically.
+Vanguard charges a $20 annual fee for UGMA and UTMA accounts.
+If the account only has Vanguard mutual funds, the fee applies to each fund in the account.
+You can avoid the fee by choosing electronic delivery of account documents.

 Better Custodial Account